-Thinking about switching from a corporate career to a startup?
+Thinking about switching to a startup?

 All incidents and characters mentioned in this post are real and none of it fictional.
 Any resemblance to any person or organization is purely intentional.

 Having spent my post-grad and corporate days surrounded by people who were either running a start-up or working in one, I thought I had a fairly good idea of what it is like.
 Long hours, no weekends, tight deadlines, and a highly uncertain environment – this ought to cover it right?
 However, jumping on the bandwagon after working in a corporate for three years, here are things I wish I knew earlier:

 - Being a perfectionist will NOT help you, getting things done will

 For my first assignment in my startup job, I wanted to be very thorough and well prepared.
 So I made a plan, noted down the key points, did some research and made some more plans for implementation.
 Only to be asked later in the day why nothing had moved yet.
 Lesson Learnt…

 In contrast to a corporate setting where every proposal is perfected & made to look pretty even before a preliminary review, startups move fast.
 I guess when you are burning the candle at both ends, there isn’t much time for such niceties.

 In a typical day, we would discuss and brainstorm ideas in the morning.
 Implement those ideas in the evening and get it up and running by night.

 So when it comes to getting things done, it’s always GO time.
 An average working solution is preferred to a brilliant one which is still in the conceptualization phase.